-Then one day, shortly after the entire ordeal, I got caught in the middle of a fight between a dog and a cat and had to go to the emergency room for multiple cat bites on my leg.
+Then one day, mere weeks after the accident, I got caught in the middle of a fight between a dog and a cat and had to go to the emergency room for multiple cat bites on my leg.

 Again, I wondered what my lesson was and what the “universe” was trying to tell me.
 I cried and beat myself up for not understanding what I was supposed to do.
 I decided that life was telling me to start with a clean slate: the lesson was to close my Ayurvedic practice and find another path in my life.
 I mean, how could I help others when I could not even help myself?

-I went to see an accountant and explained the situation and the lessons I learned, and asked if he could help me close my business.
+I went to see an accountant and explained the situation and the lessons I learned, and asked if he could help me with the next steps to close my practice.
+I felt that if I could not help myself, then I was in no position to help others.
 He was silent at first and then what he said made me stop dead in my tracks:

 “Not everything is a lesson you know,” he calmly stated.